Richardinho/blog-posts/kara-erickson-review.md

 ### Error Messages
 [19:10](https://youtu.be/CD_t3m2WMM8?t=1150)

-In order to show error messages within the component itself, we need to get a reference to the components form control.
+In order to show error messages within the component itself, we need to get a reference to the component's form control.
 How do we get this?
 One approach is to provide it as an input to our component.
 This is how we'd do it in a reactive form:
 ```